What will you see on the various islands around Charleston?

-John's Island is west of the Charleston peninsula where it serves as a gateway island for its more famous neighbors, Kiawah and Seabrook Islands.
-Technically an island because it is surrounded by the Intracoastal Waterway, the Stono River, the Kiawah River and Bohicket Creek, John's island is protected from the Atlantic Ocean by the islands surrounding it.
+John's Island is west of the Charleston peninsula, and it serves as a gateway island for its neighboring islands - Kiawah and Seabrook Islands.
+Technically an island because it is surrounded by the Intracoastal Waterway, the Stono River, the Kiawah River and Bohicket Creek.
+John's Island is protected from the Atlantic Ocean by the islands surrounding it.
 Freshfields Village brings neighborhood shopping to the crossroads of Kiawah, Seabrook, and John's Island.
-Newton Farms(owned by Piggly Wiggly) , an upscale grocery store where we enjoyed a delicious lunch.
+Newton Farms(owned by Piggly Wiggly) an upscale grocery store where we enjoyed a delicious lunch.

 Jame's Island is the home of many historical events and areas.
 The is where the Civil War began on April 12, 1861.
 Nearby you'll find Morris Island and Folly Beach.
 You'll wantg to see both the beach and the Morris Lighthouse.
 It's a short walk from the parking lot to the point where you can view the lighthouse.

 Kiawah Island is the location of Beachwalker Park, located on the west end of the island.
-It offers ocean frontage and a river view, and it's the the only public beach access on the island.
+It offers ocean frontage and a river view, and it's the only public beach access on the island.

-Charleston City Marina was named "National Marina of the Year" (Marina Dock Age Magazine), and offers state-of-the-art amenities and facilities.
-The City Marina's MegaDock extends 1,530 feet and is the longest free standing floating fuel dock in the Southeast.
-For more pictures and information about this lovely marina, visit the Official Website.
+Charleston City Marina was named "National Marina of the year" (Marina Dock Age Magazine), and offers state-of-the-art amenities and facilities.
+The City Marina's Mega Dock extends 1,530 feet and is the longest free-standing floating fuel dock in the Southeast.
+For more information about this lovely marina, visit the Official Website.

-For more Charleston photos, please Visit Charleston
+For more Charleston, please Visit Charleston

-FnBeaches Site Map
+FnnBeaches Site Map

-Photos and Copy by Patricia Blackstock
+Photos and copy by Patricia Blackstock